opencost/opencost-website/docs/csv-export.md

 ### Export data to a cloud storage

-To export data to cloud storage, you need to add download and upload permissions to the Opencost pod.
-Opencost uses default credentials from cloud provider SDK's.
+To export data to cloud storage, you need to add download and upload permissions to the OpenCost pod.
+OpenCost uses default credentials from cloud provider SDK's.
 Each cloud provider has a different way of authenticating the pod.

 For example, it can be done using environment variables such as `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID` for Azure Blob Storage, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION` for AWS S3, `GOOGLE_APPLICATION_CREDENTIALS` for Google Cloud Storage.
 Alternatively, it can be achieved using a service account.
 Check your provider's documentation for more details.

-There is an example of a change required for the opencost deployment to export data to an Azure Blob Storage.
+There is an example of a change required for the OpenCost deployment to export data to an Azure Blob Storage.

 ```yaml
 ---